The Magic of Bloom Filters

 }Notice in NewFilter how we align the requested bits into our []uint64 layer.
 Because len(bitset) operates on 64-bit words, we divide m by 64.
 We intentionally add 63 before dividing to ensure integer arithmetic rounds up, guaranteeing we never allocate slightly less space than we need!

-The Hashing Optimization Trick
+The Kirsch-Mitzenmacher Optimization

 A Bloom filter requires k independent hash functions.
 If our math says k should be 7, do we literally import 7 different hashing algorithms into our codebase?
 No, that's expensive and impractical (and honestly kind of ridiculous 😅).

-You can then mathematically simulate an infinite number of totally independent hashes using a simple formula: hash_i = h1 + i * h2.
+You hash the data once using a strong 64-bit hasher.
+You then split that 64-bit result cleanly down the middle into two 32-bit halves (let's call them h1 and h2).
+You can then simulate an infinite number of totally independent hashes using a simple formula: hash_i = h1 + i * h2.
 That's it.
 No extra imports, no expensive re-hashing.

 Adding and Checking Data